 - Determine whether you, your company, or a third party is the target of the government’s investigation.

 Q: Why would I receive a civil investigative demand if I am not being targeted in a government investigation?

 State and federal authorities use civil investigative demands to collect information from multiple sources, not just the targets of their investigations.
 If you have received a CID and you are not currently under investigation, this generally means that the investigating agency believes you have information that could help to establish a third party’s civil liability.
 However, it is also possible for an entity that is not being targeted to become the target of an investigation as a result of its disclosure of information in response to a CID, and this is yet another reason why it is critical to hire the best legal counsel to advise you in all aspects of your CID response.

 Q: Where can I find more information about what to do after receiving a civil investigative demand?

-If you have been served with a civil investigative demand, we strongly encourage you to seek legal representation.
+If you have been served with a CID, we strongly encourage you to seek legal representation.
 We offer free initial case assessments, and our defense attorneys are happy to meet with you in confidence to develop an action plan for moving forward.
 In addition, we would encourage you to read 10 Key Facts about Federal Civil Investigative Demands, prepared by our attorneys.